kern/fb_scrape/README.md

 ## Requirements

 * Ruby 2.x.x
-* A Facebook Graph API access token with the `user_groups` permission
+* A Facebook Graph API access token with the `user_managed_groups` permission

 ## Usage

 There are two steps to scraping posts.
 First, every original post's ID is gathered off the group's feed.
 Second, each post and all of its comments/likes are fetched in parallel and assembled into a single CSV.

 You'll need to export your Facebook Graph API access token as an environment variable.
-You can retrieve an access token with the `user_groups` permission from the [Graph API Explorer](https://developers.facebook.com/tools/explorer/).
+You can retrieve an access token with the `user_managed_groups` permission from the [Graph API Explorer](https://developers.facebook.com/tools/explorer/).

     $ export ACCESS_TOKEN=[ACCESS_TOKEN_GOES_HERE]